 - Your GMU acceptance letter

 - Your OIPS welcome letter with OIPS contact information.

 - Proof of funding documents

-- Printed copies of your DS-160 confirmation page, your DS-160/visa (MRV) fee receipt and your I-901 SEVIS fee receipt
+- Printed copies of your DS-160 confirmation page, your DS-160/visa (MRV) fee receipt and your

+I-901 SEVIS fee receipt

 - Your DS-2019 Form

 - Your passport

+- Photo per specific consulate's requirements

 - Check the consulate's website to confirm if any additional fees or documents are needed per the consulate's requirements

 Be prepared, honest, polite, and confident when presenting yourself to the consular officer during your visa interview.
-They may ask what you plan to study, why you selected Mason, and what your plans are after your program.
+They may ask what you plan to study, why you selected GMU, and what your plans are after your program.
+Practice your answers before your interview so that you can respond efficiently.
 You may be asked to show your admission letter from GMU, proof of financial support, proof of strong ties to your home country, etc. The consular officer will review whether you have sufficient funds to cover expenses and confirm your non-immigrant intent.
-Consular officers have the sole authority to either grant the visa or refuse the visa.
+Consular officers have the sole authority to either grant or refuse the visa.